API 580 RBI Quiz Questions for Inspectors

 • C) Start-up and shut-down conditions

-Explanation: Insulation affects temperature but not a direct deterioration factor.
+Explanation: Insulation affects temperature but is not a direct deterioration factor.

 • A) Fatigue